-I’ve been a counsellor, psychotherapist, and relationship therapist for LGBTQI individuals and couples for more than 14 years.
-And I’m a gay man in a straight society, so I’ve got firsthand experience with the struggles of growing up outside of mainstream culture and coming out.
+I’ve been a counsellor, psychotherapist, and relationship therapist for LGBTQI individuals and couples since the early 2000s.
+And I’m a gay man in straight society, so I’ve got firsthand experience with the struggles of growing up outside of mainstream culture and coming out.

 In all my time working with the LGBT community, I’ve never seen so much unnecessary suffering experienced by LGBT people that was caused by a national debate such as the same-sex marriage debate.

 If you’re LGBT and you’ve been feeling overwhelmed, angry, or saddened by the recent marriage equality debate in Australia, you’re not alone.

 Young LGBT people were especially harmed by the ‘no campaigns’ that went on, and the rampant media coverage of them.
 Research shows very clearly that LGBT young people are more susceptible to mental illness and display suicide rates higher than the heterosexual population.